Viewfinder compass with true north and sun bearing

 Turn on Next event countdown to show a small pill under the dial that reads "Golden hour ends in 14:32" or "Sunset in 1:23:04" — the next significant celestial event from the active ephemeris location.
 The badge ticks the seconds in real time and rolls over to the next event automatically.
 When all of today's events have passed it falls through to tomorrow's dawn.

-Turn on Time scrub to add a thin horizontal slider under the dial.
-Drag the slider to move the yellow sun tick (and the position on the path arc, if shown) to where the sun will be at any moment from six hours in the past to six hours in the future.
-The wall-clock time of the scrubbed instant is displayed above the slider; a Now affordance resets it.
-Lets you preview a sunset shot at noon without doing arithmetic.
+Turn on Time scrub to add a horizontal timeline under the dial.
+It spans a full 24 hours centred on now, so dragging it walks both the yellow sun tick and the silver moon glyph around the dial to where each body will be at any moment from twelve hours ago to twelve hours ahead.
+A silver line along the lower part of the timeline traces the moon's altitude through the night, with moonrise and moonset marked; the sun's events are marked too, and releasing a drag near any marker snaps onto it.
+The wall-clock time of the scrubbed instant is shown above the timeline; a Now affordance resets it.
+Lets you preview a sunset shot at noon, or check where the moon sits at 2 am, without doing arithmetic.

 Pitch indicator